5 & 6. Calle del Paradiso

 Paradiso

 How to get there.
 On the San Marco side of the Rialto Bridge go down the stairs and continue onto Salizada Pio X to Campo San Bartolomeo where you will see the smiling statue of Carlo Goldoni, Venice's favorite playwright.
-Just past the statue, make a right turn under the Sottoportico de la Bissa which becomes Calle de la Bissa which twists to the left and then to the right.
-Continue on this calle and cross Ponte San Antonio.
-If you stop at Ponte San Antonio you will see to your right on the east side of the canal (Rio de la Fava) the beautiful facade of Palazzo Gussoni, attributed to the Lombardo family of architects.
+Just past the statue, make a right turn under Sotoportego de la Bissa which becomes Calle de la Bissa which twists to the left and then to the right.
+Continue on this calle and cross Ponte San Antonio (if you stop at Ponte San Antonio you will see to your right on the east side of the canal - Rio de la Fava- the beautiful facade of Palazzo Gussoni, attributed to the Lombardo family of architects.
 Continue onto Salizada San Lio (on the side of the church of San Lio).
 Some of the oldest houses in Venice are found here at the intersection with Calle delle Vele.
 They date from the XIII century.
-Continue on the Salizada; after Calle delle Vele, the fourth intersection on the left is Calle del Paradiso.
+Continue on the salizada; after Calle delle Vele, the fourth intersection on the left is Calle del Paradiso.
 Make a left turn.
 The arch is at the end of the calle.
+A few steps away from here you can visit the Madonna # 7 (Santa Maria Formosa church) and #25 (Campo Santa Maria Formosa).